 What to Know About Retiring Abroad

-Many retired Americans are finding the idea of settling down overseas a desirable option.
-Most want to find a place that offers a lower cost of living, where they can afford to live off Social Security.
+Many senior Americans are finding the idea of retiring abroad a desirable option.
+Most are seeking to find a place that offers a lower cost of living, where they can afford to live off Social Security.
 Between 2010 and 2015, this number increased by 17 percent.
 As more baby boomers retire, this number is expected to continue to grow.
-Mexico, Canada, Japan, Germany and the United Kingdom are the most popular choices for seniors seeking to live abroad.
+Mexico, Canada, Japan, Germany, and the United Kingdom are the most popular choices for seniors seeking to live abroad.

 What’s the Appeal?